plone/documentation/about/reading.rst

 Online
 =======

-The easiest way for reading these documentation is online on http://docs.plone.org
+The easiest way to read these documentation is online at http://docs.plone.org

 There is also build in support for `opensearch <http://www.opensearch.org/Home>`_ that means you can search http://docs.plone.org right away from your brower bar, if your bowser supports that.